 How do you know if you are dealing with a leak caused by your HVAC system?
 Usually the place where you notice the water pooling or dripping from is a good indicator.

 Do you have a water puddle on your floor near the A/C closet?

 If the water leak is leaving a puddle on your floor, it is likely coming from your HVAC system.
 That water is probably coming from the indoor unit of your home’s cooling system.

 Is water dripping from a ceiling below your attic?

 Are you seeing drips come down from your ceiling?
 If this is occurring right below your attic where your HVAC system is located, then it could be coming from your AC.

 Not necessarily.
 While many problems that may cause an AC to leak do need to be handled by a professional, the problem may be something relatively simple to fix on your own.

 If you feel capable of handling some level of basic HVAC repair, you can troubleshoot some of the possible problems causing your leak.

 If you are not able to fix the problem yourself, you will need to call a professional technician.
 Here at Tiger Heating and Air, we have experienced air conditioning technicians who can handle repairs on any type or model of cooling system.
 Call us anytime for quick service at (361) 852-4450.
 We are even available for 24/7 emergency A/C service.

 Before anyone can fix the cause of this leak, we need to determine what exactly is causing it.
-Water dripping from you’re A/C could happen due to a few different reasons.
+Water dripping from your air conditioner could happen due to a few different reasons.
 Many of them do require a professional cooling company to fix.
 Some can be attempted by homeowners who feel confident in doing some more complicated home repair tasks.